Gradient Website Design Examples That Prove This Trend Is Far From Over [+Tutorials]

 Navigate to the Properties panel, where you’ll see the Gradient Controls Slider.
 Click anywhere along the bottom of the slider to add a new color stop and adjust its position.
 You can remove color stops by clicking and dragging them away from the slider.

-how to make a gradient in Photoshop tutorial
+how to make a gradient in photoshop tutorial: adding new colors to gradient

 You can change where the colors meet and blend by adjusting the diamond-shaped icons on the canvas.